 You can see our SSRS courses, manuals, exercises, venues and much more at our main Reporting Services training courses page.
 This page shows what you might expect to learn on our two main SSRS scheduled courses:

 A two-day course showing you how to create reports in SQL Server Reporting Services.

 A two-day advanced course, showing people who already know SSRS some extra tips and tricks (and in particular how to create custom assemblies in code, and how to link to them).

-On the introduction course you'll first learn how to create tabular reports:
+On the introduction to SSRS course you'll first learn how to create tabular reports:

 A simple table, listing directors of films.